isomerpages/moe-peicaisec/_announcements-2026/Inspiring Teacher of English Award 2026.md

 language, helped you think more clearly through reading and writing, or made lessons engaging and meaningful?</p>
 <p>We invite students, parents, and alumni of Peicai Secondary School to
-nominate an English teacher who continually refines their teaching, uses approaches suited to their learners, and brings the English Language curriculum to life through purposeful and engaging classroom practices.</p>
+nominate an English teacher who continually refines teaching practice, adapts instructional approaches to learners’ needs, and brings the English Language curriculum to life through purposeful and engaging classroom practices.</p>
 <p>Share a story.
 Celebrate an impact.
 Honour a teacher who inspires a love
 for language and learning.</p>
 <p>Nominations open: 2 February 2026